centreon/centreon-broker/doc/user/modules.rst

 metrics_column -> value  Value of the column Macros accepted. metrics_column -> is_tag Boolean value that is set to true if the
                          current column is a tag.
-Defaults to false.
+Defaults to false. metrics_column -> type   Type of the column.
+Can be either 'string' or 'number'.
+Default to 'string'.
 ======================== ===============================================

 Available macros are described in the following table.